- BSX Insight

 What exercise makes you taller?

 Jumping exercises, like jump squats, are one of the best ways to increase height.
-It supports the conditioning of the muscles and joints of the lower body and improves the height of the body.
+It supports the conditioning of the muscles and joints of the lower body and improves the body’s height.

 Does losing weight make you taller?